NFoithong/auto_mechanics_management_sys/README.md

 SO THAT I can be a aware of the status repairs, and appointments.

 ## Technologies
-We used Node.js, Express.js, Handlebars, Bootstrap, Sequelize, Figma, Fullpage.js
+We used Node.js, Express.js, Handlebars, Bootstrap, Sequelize, Figma, Fullpage.js, bcrypt

 ## Acceptance Criteria
 GIVEN a CMS-style application site